 - Work in smaller chunks.
 Reduce the scope of work to smaller iterations to enable faster releases with decreased impact.
 Smaller, predictable projects provide more measurable data on business results and more evidence-based metrics for scoping future projects.

 - Computers do repetition; people solve problems.
 Relieve team resources from non-value-added tasks.
 Automating repetitive tasks allows skilled resources to provide value through problem-solving or development, and reduces the costs associated with mundane activities.

 - Promote continuous improvement.
-Continuous improvement through adding new features, simplifying the code, or reducing costs is an essential component of high-performing organizations.
+Continuous improvement through adding new features, simplifying the code or reducing costs is an essential component of high-performing organisations.
 Increased transparency (cross-departmental and throughout the software development lifecycle) also promotes continuous improvement through continuous refinement, where current process and governance measures have proved inadequate.

 Making the transition

-Traditionally, organizations have felt mounting pressure to develop software that is fast, good, and cheap.
-Under legacy, IT models, organizations were forced to release software that achieved only two of the three goals — good, inexpensive, and fast software.
+Traditionally, organisations have felt mounting pressure to develop software that is fast, good and cheap.
+Under legacy IT models, organisations were forced to release software that achieved only two of the three goals – good, inexpensive and fast software.